The EU General Data Protection Regulation (GDPR)

 Who is affected?
 Businesses and data protection officers

-All in all it must be said that the GDPR is good news for every consumer and all those affected by data processing.
-This is due to the fact that they are protected by the GDPR.
+All in all, the GDPR is a good basis for every consumer and all those affected by data processing.
+This is because they are protected by the GDPR.
 In addition, GDPR regulations also affect the rights of employees.

 These rules are relevant for all companies with employees.
-This then means that numerous companies will be doubly affected, as it concerns the privacy of employees (employment data protection), as well as those of customers, suppliers, and website visitors.
+This then means that numerous companies are doubly affected, as it concerns the privacy of employees (employment data protection), as well as those of customers, suppliers, and website visitors.

-Of course, the GDPR is of particular relevance for those employed as data protection officers.
-The new regulations will considerably increase the number of these throughout the continent.
-In the future, all public authorities and all companies, whose core activity relates to the handling of personal data, will have to appoint a company-wide data protection officer.
-Even if a business' core activity is not related to data processing, if it is the case that at least ten people are constantly engaged in the automated processing of personal data on the premises, then a data protection officer must be appointed.
-This will most likely be the case for many medium-sized companies.
+Of course, the GDPR is of relevance for those employed as data protection officers.
+The regulations considerably increase the number of these throughout the continent.
+All public authorities and all companies, whose core activity relates to the handling of personal data, have to appoint a company-wide data protection officer.
+Even if a business’ core activity is not related to data processing, if it is the case that at least ten people are constantly engaged in the automated processing of personal data on the premises, then a data protection officer must be appointed.
+This is most likely the case for many medium-sized companies.
 Companies affected by this scheme must have taken the appropriate measures already.